DorianAarno/ngo_aidflow/README.md

 This starts:
 - `api` — FastAPI app on port **8000**
 - `mongo` — MongoDB 7 on port **27017** (data persisted in `mongo_data` volume)

-To seed complaints inside Docker, place `complaints.json` in the project root (`swachhata/`) before starting — it is bind-mounted into the container.

 **Stop and remove containers:**
 ```bash